Milwaukee Road class S3: Service

-Initially they were used as freight locomotives, and only used on lines east of the electrified zone, being allocated to the Dubuque and Illinois Division (now the Canadian Pacific Kansas City Elgin Subdivision).
-As a consequence of the Korean War, additional locomotives were needed on the Idaho Division, so four locomotives (262, 263, 267 and 269) were converted to oil firing and sent west to work passenger and freight trains in the gap between the two electrified zones.
+The S3s, along with the S2 and S1 classes, were all assigned by the Milwaukee Road as dual service locomotives, pulling both heavy freight and passenger trains.
+Initially, the S3s only operated east of the electrified Pacific Extension, being allocated to the Dubuque and Illinois Division (now the Canadian Pacific Kansas City Elgin Subdivision) between Chicago, Illinois and Omaha, Nebraska.

+Later in service, the S3s were modified with automatic train stop systems and cab signals for passenger runs between Chicago and the Twin Cities in Minnesota.
+In the early 1950s, when the Korean War broke out, additional locomotives were needed to accommodate a traffic surge in the Idaho Division, so four S3s (Nos.
+262, 263, 267 and 269) were converted to oil firing and sent west to work passenger and freight trains in the gap—between Avery, Idaho and Othello, Washington—in between the railroad's two electrified routes.

-By March 1954, No. 260 had been transferred to the La Crosse and River Division, and 261 was on the Milwaukee Division; the other four coal-burners were still on the D&I Division, and the four oil-burners on the Idaho Division.
+By March 1954, No. 260 had been transferred to the La Crosse and River Division, and No. 261 was on the Milwaukee Division; the other four coal-burners were still on the D&I Division, and the four oil-burners on the Idaho Division.

-By December 1954, however, the Milwaukee was effectively dieselised.
+By December 1954, all the S3s were removed from service, as the Milwaukee Road was effectively dieselized.
 As the equipment trusts on the ten locomotives had yet to expire, they could not be scrapped or sold, so they were placed into storage – the Idaho four going to Tacoma.